-DATA SOURCES: In an ideal situation, the LTC QI team will be able to use existing automated data sources - such as a LTC Home's information technology (IT) system or electronic resident charts - to obtain the data they need for their measures.
+DATA SOURCES: In an ideal situation, the QI team will be able to use existing automated data sources - such as a hospital's information technology (IT) system or a primary care practice's electronic medical records - to obtain the data they need for their measures.
 If these data sources are not available, the team may consider adapting the IT system to collect the new data, creating a new automated system or collecting data manually.
 If you are collecting data manually, keep the information required brief and focused.

-SAMPLING PLAN: As part of the data collection plan, the team will decide how often to collect data - for example, daily, weekly, bi-weekly or monthly.
+SAMPLING PLAN: As part of the data collection plan, the team decides how often it will collect data - for example, daily, weekly, bi-weekly or monthly.
 Measures should be collected frequently enough to guide the project.
-For LTC QI initiatives, smaller and more frequent data collection or sampling is helpful.
+For QI initiatives, smaller and more frequent data collection or sampling is helpful.
 The team will also decide on the timeframe for reporting results from the data collection.